-There are many excellent hospitals in Washington state.
-And there is no lack of physicians, nurses and caregivers here who are devoted to your well-being.
+There are many excellent hospitals in the Pacific Northwest.
+And there is no lack of doctors, nurses and caregivers here who are devoted to your well-being.

-But when you consider what’s most important in a healthcare system, there is only one that consistently brings you the expertise of UW Medicine.
+But when you consider what's most important in a healthcare system, only UW Medicine brings you the highest quality care.

-That’s because we aren’t just a collection of hospitals and clinics.
-UW Medicine is also the only healthcare system in the Pacific Northwest that offers you — and every patient — the considerable advantages of an inseparable connection to the region’s leading medical school and an internationally known center for research.
+That's because we aren't just a collection of hospitals and clinics.
+UW Medicine is the only healthcare system in Washington that offers you the considerable advantages of an inseparable connection to the region's leading medical school and an internationally known research center.

-Scientific data proves that patients of health systems that integrate patient care with teaching and research, like UW Medicine, have better outcomes.
-So when we say you’ll receive a higher degree of healthcare from us, it’s not just a slogan.
-It’s a promise.
+Studies show that patients at teaching hospitals like UW Medicine have better outcomes.
+So when we say you'll receive a higher degree of healthcare from us, it's not just a slogan.
+It's a promise.